technomancy/atreus-firmware/readme.md

 in the bootloader for 8 seconds without uploading, the controller will exit the bootloader and return to normal operation.

+If the upload does not complete, check the permissions on the USB device and ensure it's writeable by your user.

 You can identify the USB device like so:

 ```